NiyatiPanchal/BiteSpeed-Backend-Task/README.md

 - **`Node.js`** : A runtime environment that allows us to run JavaScript on the server side.
 - **`Express.js`** : A popular web application framework for building APIs and web applications.
 - **`TypeScript`** : A superset of JavaScript that adds static types and other features to enhance code quality and maintainability.
-- **`Sequelize`** : A promise-based ORM (Object-Relational Mapping) for Node.js that allows us to interact with the MySQL database using TypeScript.
+- **`Sequelize`** : A promise-based ORM (Object-Relational Mapping) for Node.js that allows us to interact with the SQL database using TypeScript.

 # Database Schema